Skip to content

 }

-• Different device name — change the Device name pattern in Main decoding configuration (e.g. replace Device $eui with $deviceId or a fixed name).
+• Different device name — change the Device name pattern in Main decoding configuration (e.g. replace Device $eui with $deviceId or a fixed string).

 • Different byte layout — adjust the offset and length in each parseBytesToInt() call to match your payload structure.